 In Iranian mythology, it is said that Tishtar goes to the sea in the form of a beautiful white horse with golden saddles and battles with Apush or Apaosha, who manifests as a black horse, for three days and nights.
 Apush, who is stronger, overcomes Tishtar.

-Tishtar complains to Ahura Mazda that my weakness is due to the fact that the people did not pray and sacrifice in my name.
-So Ahura Mazda makes sacrifices in the name of Tishtar and the strength of ten horses and ten cows, ten mountains, and ten rivers is bestowed upon Tishtar.
+Tishtar complains to Ahura Mazda that my weakness is because the people did not pray and sacrifice in my name.
+So Ahura Mazda makes sacrifices in the name of Tishtar, and the strength of ten horses, ten cows, ten mountains, and ten rivers is bestowed upon Tishtar.
 With increased strength, Tishtar goes to battle again with the drought demon and wins.
 With the victory of Tishtar, water will flow in the fields and pastures, and vitalizing rain will fall on the seven lands of the earth.

 Tir, The Month of Izad Tishtar

-July, which is the fourth month of the Persian calendar, is named after this benevolent deity.
+July, the fourth month of the Persian calendar, is named after this benevolent deity.
 Tishtar has three material manifestations.
-During the first ten days of Tir month, he appears as a fifteen-year-old young man.
-In the second ten days, he appears in the form of a bull, and in the third ten days, in the shape of a horse.
+During the first ten days of Tir month, he appears as a fifteen-year-old.
+In the second ten days, he appears as a bull, and in the third ten days, in the shape of a horse.

 The thirteenth day of every month is called Tir in honor of this god.
-Whenever the drought made life difficult for ancient Iranians, they would perform a special prayer ritual for Tir on the thirteenth day of the month.
-They used to go to the plains and pray for the victory of Tishtar over the demon Apush and recite Tir Yasht from the Avesta.
+Whenever drought made life difficult for ancient Iranians, they would perform a special prayer ritual for Tir on this day.
+They would go to the plains, pray for the victory of Tishtar over the demon Apush, and recite Tir Yasht from the Avesta.

 Azar, Deity of Fire